Find high quality parts at an affordable price HERE!

 Problem:

-The DPF (Diesel Particulate Filter) can get blocked up when you use the vehicle for short journeys around town etc. If you use the vehicle only for short journeys the DPF does not get hot enough and gets blocked up with particles.
+The DPF (Diesel Particulate Filter) can become blocked when you use the vehicle for short journeys around town, etc. If you only undertake short journeys, the DPF does not get hot enough and accumulates particles, leading to a blockage.
 The DPF warning light will appear on the dashboard.

 Models affected: